LienM/recpack/doc/source/guides.create_algorithm.rst

 Finally we implement ``_predict``.
-Here we sample recommendations for each user with at least one interaction in the matrix of interactions considerd for prediction.
+Here we sample recommendations for each user with at least one interaction in the matrix of interactions.
 Sampling probabilities were stored in ``softmax_scores_`` during fitting.

 ::